Varanasi: Mosques

 There are 15 mosques of significant historical value in Varanasi.
 Of particular note are the Abdul Razzaq, Alamgir, Bibi Razia, Chaukhambha, Dhai Nim Kangore, Fatman, Ganje Shahada, Gyanavapi, and Hazrat Sayyed Salar Masud Dargah.
 Many of these mosques were constructed from the components of the Hindu shrines which were destroyed under the auspices of subsequent Muslim invaders or rulers.
 The two such well known mosques are the Gyanvapi Mosque and the Alamgir Mosque.

 The Gyanvapi Mosque was built by the Mughal emperor Aurangzeb in 1664 CE, after destroying a Hindu temple.
 Gyan Vapi (Sanskrit: "the well of knowledge"), the name of the mosque, is derived from a well of the same name located within the precincts of the mosque.
 The remains of an erstwhile temple can be seen in the foundation, the columns and at the rear part of the mosque.
 The façade of the mosque is modelled partially on the Taj Mahal's entrance.
 The mosque is administered by the Anjuman Inthazamiya Masajid (AIM).

-The Alamgiri Mosque was built in the 17th century by Aurangzeb over the ruins of a Hindu temple.
-The Hindu temple that was destroyed was dedicated to Vishnu, and had been built by Beni Madhur Rao Scindia, a Maratha chieftain.
+The Alamgiri Mosque was built in the 17th century by Aurangzeb over the ruins of a Hindu temple known as Bindu Madhav Temple.
+The temple that was destroyed was dedicated to Vishnu in the form of Bindu Madhav and had been built by Beni Madhavrao Scindia, a Maratha chieftain from Gwalior.
 When emperor Aurangzeb had captured Banaras, he had ordered total destruction of all Hindu temples there.
 Aurangzeb then built a mosque over the ruins of this temple in 1669 and named it as Alamagir Mosque in the name of his own honorific title "Alamgir" which he had adopted after becoming the emperor of Mughal empire.
 The mosque is located at a prominent site above the Panchganga Ghat, which is a funerary ghat facing the Ganges.
 The mosque is architecturally a blend of Islamic and Hindu architecture, particularly because of the lower part of the walls of the mosque having been built fully with the remains of the Hindu temple.
 The mosque has high domes and minarets.
 Two of its minarets had been damaged; one minaret crashed killing a few people and the other minaret was officially brought down because of stability concerns.
 Non-Muslims are not allowed to enter the mosque.
 The mosque has a security cordon of a police force.